 Egg Sales & Egg Clubs

 More and more of our supporters are raising funds by donating the proceeds from egg sales and they have been an inspiration to us….
-There’s something wonderfully fitting about ex-bats enjoying their free range retirement, laying eggs to help all those hens left behind.
-From selling a few eggs a week through an ‘honesty box’ outside your house through to a regular organised ‘subscription’ egg club – it all helps boost our funds and could mean all the difference to a caged hen.
+There’s something wonderfully fitting about ex-bats enjoying their free-range retirement, laying eggs to help all those hens left behind.
+From selling a few eggs a week through an ‘honesty box’ outside your house through to a regular organised ‘subscription’ egg club – it all helps boost our funds and could could help transform the life of a caged hen.

 Cindy’s Cheerful Chicks

-Cindy Farrington sent us a cheque for over £500 last Christmas – that’s partly due to the willingness of her girls to perform, but also because Cindy’s friends and colleagues are eggstremely generous!
+Cindy Farrington regularly sends in cheques as a result of her egg sales – that’s partly due to the willingness of her girls to perform, but also because Cindy’s friends and colleagues are eggstremely generous!

-Cindy works at a school, so she has a ready-made audience for her delicious eggs…
+Cindy works at a school, so has a ready-made audience for her delicious eggs…

 Eggs at Eyton House